es-ude/ElasticNodeMiddleware/README.md

 ### Elastic Node Middleware

-The Elastic Node middleware library consists of the Elastic Node middleware interface as well as the Elastic Node middleware configure FPGA interface and the internal interface.
+The elastic node middleware library consists of the elastic node middleware interface as well as the elastic node middleware configure FPGA interface and the internal interface.
 The outsourcing in internal interfaces are only for testing purposes.
-The Elastic Node middleware interface contains the following functions:
+The elastic node middleware interface contains the following functions:

 - for initialising the FPGA:\
 → elasticnode_initialise